mrolims/pynamicalsys/docs/source/dds_hurst_exponent.rst

 - If :math:`H = 0.5`, the time series is a random walk (Brownian motion).
 - If :math:`H > 0.5`, the time series is trending (persistent).

-The Hurst exponent can be calculated using the :py:meth:`hurst_exponent <pycandy.core.discrete_dynamical_systems.DiscreteDynamicalSystem.hurst_exponent>` method from the :py:class:`DiscreteDynamicalSystem <pycandy.core.discrete_dynamical_systems.DiscreteDynamicalSystem>` class.
+The Hurst exponent can be calculated using the :py:meth:`hurst_exponent <pynamicalsys.core.discrete_dynamical_systems.DiscreteDynamicalSystem.hurst_exponent>` method from the :py:class:`DiscreteDynamicalSystem <pynamicalsys.core.discrete_dynamical_systems.DiscreteDynamicalSystem>` class.
 The method takes the initial conditions and the number of iterations as input and returns the Hurst exponent for each time series.
 The following code snippet shows how to calculate the Hurst exponent for the standard map with three different parameter values.

 .. code-block:: python

-   from pycandy import DiscreteDynamicalSystem as dds import numpy as np
+   from pynamicalsys import DiscreteDynamicalSystem as dds import numpy as np

    # Create the discrete dynamical system object